 This company was ready to rebrand and repackage their financial coaching services for business owners.
 In preparation, they put in the time to re-evaluate their ideal client.
 During the process, they were amazed to discover a hugely lucrative business opportunity they had not recognized before (and would never have recognized).
 And not one of their competitors had discovered it, either.
 Win!

-Global Brands Can’t Afford To Be Changing Their Minds About Their Ideal Clients Either
+Global Brands Can’t Afford To Change Their Minds About Their Ideal Clients & Customers, Either

-You may not look at global brands when making decisions for your business, but you can learn a few things from them.
+You may not check out global brands when making decisions for your small business, but you can learn a few things from them.
 Global brands spend millions of dollars conducting focus groups and market tests in order to totally be clear about their ideal customers.